slipwayhq/slipway_docs/docs/getting-started/create-your-first-rig.md

 slipway serve . init
 ```

-This will create a `slipway_serve.json` file and a number of additional (empty) folders, used for configuring features such as Playlists and Devices.
+This will create a `slipway_serve.json` file, a `Dockerfile` (to make hosting easy) and a number of
+additional (empty) folders which are used for configuring features such as Playlists and Devices.

 The defaults should be basically fine for this example.
 There are just a couple of additions we need to make.